 In order to beat the game players must do the following as is quoted from the manual.
 This is the only real direction given in terms of how to beat the game:

 "Enter the Castle and solve the puzzle of each maze-room.
 Find and save the hidden money and 12 helpful items.
 Destroy each of the seven demon-monsters lurking in the Castle and collect seven crystal balls. the crystal ball is your key to advance to the next level of the Castle.
 After completing everything above, you must find two secret items to save Queen Eliza.
 Those two items are for you to find....!"

 Game Boy Version

-The Game Boy version is the same game but with add feathers and fixes a problem from the NES version.
+The Game Boy version is the same game but with fixes to a couple of problems from the NES version.
 An in game item menu and password system has been added for feathers.
 After-hit invincibility fixes the problem of a enemy draining your health down fast.
 The Game Boy version does have framerate issues when there are two or more enemies on screen.